headerheader

 THE is one of the top three international rankings - why it can be helpful in finding the best universities for studying in Germany

-International rankings of higher education institutions have changed the perception of and the conversation around higher education.
-National rankings started appearing already in the 1920s; however, once the international rankings came into play, their impact was immediately noticeable.
-According to some experts, the popularity of university rankings is largely related to their simplicity, but this is also the main source of criticism.
+International rankings of higher education institutions have significantly shaped how we talk about and evaluate universities worldwide.
+National rankings have existed since the early 20th century, but once global rankings emerged, their impact quickly became apparent.
+According to some experts, the popularity of university rankings is largely related to their simplicity, but this is also a major source of criticism.
 The list of oft-cited international rankings consists of the Academic Ranking of World Universities (ARWU), QS World University Rankings and Times Higher Education (THE) World University Rankings (the “big three”), plus a handful of other university rankings (e.g., U-Multirank, Webometrics).
-However, all of these rankings assess universities differently.
-For instance, the two largest universities in Berlin, Humboldt University of Berlin and Free University of Berlin, are not listed in the ARWU ranking at all, while in the THE ranking they are both in the list of the top 200 universities worldwide.
-The same is true for other universities and their position in different university rankings.
-The logical question is “why” — well, the answer is quite simple: all rankings have their own judgement of the criteria they should use in evaluating a university.
-In other words, each ranking has a particular focus, be it research, international outlook, or some other parameter.
-This article provides all the necessary information about Times Higher Education (THE) ranking.
+Interestingly, all of these rankings assess universities differently.
+For instance, the two largest universities in Berlin, Humboldt University of Berlin and Free University of Berlin, do not appear at all in ARWU but are placed among the top 150 universities worldwide in THE s World University Rankings.
+The same pattern holds for many other universities and their positions across different rankings.
+The logical question is “why?”—the answer is that every ranking decides for itself which criteria to use and how to weight them.
+In other words, each system has a particular focus, whether on research performance, international outlook, teaching quality, or other parameters.
+This article explains how the Times Higher Education (THE) ranking works and how it can help you assess universities in Germany.

-First things first: what is the main focus of THE ranking, and should an international student pay attention to it at all?
+First things first: what is the main focus of THE’s World University Rankings, and should an international student pay attention to them at all?

 Times Higher Education (THE)